 You can walk to the riverbank in peace while daily life continues around you.
 It is an ideal spot to take some pictures that are just a little different from the standard snapshots.
 You can also take a boat tour.

 In the Second World War, the Taj Mahal was covered with a cloth during the night.
 The reason for this was really simple.
 In the moonlight, the marble would shine brightly, which would make the building a perfect point of reference for enemy warplanes.

 You can see this yourself during a full moon.
 The doors of the Taj Mahal will be open and you will have the opportunity to look, be it from a distance.
 Once your eyes have adjusted to the dark, you will see why it was covered.

 Visits are only possible on the days around full moon, so check with your hotel when this is, or plan your journey in such a way that you can experience this.

-Shah met Arjumand Bano Began, a beautiful jewelry vendor, at a Bazar.
-She was not intimidated by him and demanded an extremely high price for a piece of jewelry.
+The Indian emperor Shah Jahan met Arjumand Bano Began, a beautiful jewellery vendor, at a Bazar.
+She was not intimidated by him and demanded an extremely high price for a piece of jewellery.
 But Jahan was smitten.
 He married the woman and named her Mumtaz Mahal, Pearl of the Palace.

 The marble was brought in by elephants from various distant mines.
 According to one of the legends Shah had the fingers of the main architect Ustad Ahmad Lahauri chopped off, so he would never be able to construct a building as beautiful as this, ever again.